DaveVoyles/famous-angular-uwp/README.md

 ### Conclusion
 That's all there is to it.
-You have a fully functioning Cordova app made for iOS.
-In the next lession I'll cover how to do this on Windows with Visual Studio, where we can debug Windows Phone, Android, and even iOS.
+You have a fully functioning HTML5 app for the Windows 10 UWP.
+You can read more about our Hosted Web App platform, [Project Westminster](http://www.davevoyles.com/project-westminster-hosted-web-apps-for-uwp-html5-in-win-10/), which also illustrates how to communicate to the native features of a Windows 10 app.

 ----------
 ## Resources